Blog Post

 Turning Waste and Recycling Into a Competitive Advantage

-In the United States, approximately 85% of surplus food is sent to landfills (see chart).5 This represents not only an environmental challenge, but a significant operational and financial inefficiency.
-Food retailers and restaurants lose billions annually through overproduction, spoilage, and disposal costs, while also facing increasing regulatory scrutiny and reputational risk tied to sustainability.
+In the United States, approximately 85% of surplus food ends up in waste destinations, with landfills representing the largest single destination (see chart).5 This represents not only an environmental challenge, but a significant operational and financial inefficiency.
+Food retailers and restaurants lose billions annually through overproduction, spoilage, and disposal costs, while also facing increasing scrutiny and reputational risk tied to sustainability.
 Waste, in this context, is a direct reflection of process maturity and operational discipline.

 Restaurants lose billions annually through overproduction, spoilage, and disposal costs.